eo4geocourses/VITO_Data_Access_In_Terrascope/README.md

 * Accessing data using the virtual research environment

 ### Learning Outcomes
-* Understand different types of Copernicus satellite data and derived products available on Terrascope Platform
+* Identify different types of Copernicus satellite data and derived products available on Terrascope Platform.
-* Understand different tools and methods that can be leveraged to access and process data
+* Compare various Terrascope tools and methods that can be leveraged to access and process data.
+* Demonstrate understanding of the platform by performing the instructions to access the Copernicus data

 _All rights belong to VITO - Vlaamse Instelling voor Technologisch Onderzoek._